An Offline Metric for the Debiasedness of Click Models: Towards healthy benchmarks: A metric to quantify debiasedness

 We give a visual intuition of debiasedness and our proposed metric \acs{CMIP} in Figure~\ref{fig:cmip_dctr_pbm}.
 We display the relevance estimates obtained by a PBM click model and a model predicting the average CTR of each document (DCTR) as relevance.
 In the plot, we group all documents by their true annotated relevance.
 In contrast to the \acs{PBM}, the \acs{DCTR} model does not account for position bias simulated in the click data.
 We can observe a clear correlation of the relevance estimates of the \acs{DCTR} model with those of the logging policy, meaning we can predict the estimated relevance of a randomly drawn document by knowing where the logging policy placed it.
-Thus, the \acs{DCTR} model is not debiased in this setting, which is captured in a higher score of~\acs{CMIP}.
+It is a strong indication that the scores recovered by the \acs{DCTR} model are not debiased in this setting, which is captured in a higher score of~\acs{CMIP}.

-Debiasedness alone does not guarantee high performance of a click model, e.g., a model assigning random relevance scores is trivially debiased.
-Below, we show that debiasedness is a necessary condition for common goals in unbiased learning-to-rank.
+Finally, note that debiasedness alone does not guarantee high performance of a scoring function, e.g., random relevance scores are trivially debiased.

-\header{Debiasedness is a necessary condition for both consistency and unbiasedness} Unbiasedness has been introduced in different subfields as a common goal of unbiased \acl{L2R} \citep{harrie-unbiasedness, unbiased_joachims}.
-Extending the meaning of unbiasedness from estimators to click models, \emph{an unbiased click model recovers the true relevance parameters for each document, in expectation over possible training datasets}.
-Using $\tilde{r}^\mathcal{D}(d)$ to denote the relevance of document $d$, as predicted by a click model after being trained on dataset $\mathcal{D}$, a click model is unbiased if, and only if:

-where we use the notation $\mathcal{D} \sim \pi_l$ to illustrate that the dataset is generated by users interacting with the logging policy.
-Consistency has been introduced more recently \citep{harrie-unbiasedness}, as a more attainable goal for click models. \emph{A consistent click model recovers the true relevance parameters in the limit of infinite data:}